mtamannaee/Vis-Trec/ReadMe.md

 # How To Start?
 ## Setup Check-List
+1. This application runs the __trec_eval.c__ __C program__ which requires installation of __C compiler__ on the system.
-1. This application works on __Python 3.6__ .
+2. This application works on __Python 3.6__ .
 This version has a builtin graphical library Tkinter.
-2. If you are using Unix, you have to forward the application via SSH X11 forwarding.
+3. If you are using server or UNIX based environment, you have to forward the application via SSH X11 forwarding on a Disply Server.
-3. There are  libraries that you need to download and import :  __numpy__, __matplotlib__, and __tabulate__
+4. There are  libraries that you need to download and import :  __numpy__, __matplotlib__, and __tabulate__
-4. Download all four files from this link and save them within a same directory : https://github.com/mtamannaee/Vis-Trec/tree/master/Vis-Trec
+5. Download all four files from this link and save them within a same directory : https://github.com/mtamannaee/Vis-Trec/tree/master/Vis-Trec

 * *What is Vis-Trec?
 Where can I get it?
 How to set up?*